-The MAIN TOWER, one of the most impressive skyscrapers in the city, is located in the centre of the banking district.
+MAIN TOWER is located in the center of the Financial District and was constructed at the same time like the neighboring Eurotheum tower.
 Its clear shape and contours give it a majestic appearance.
 It was planned by the architects Schweger + Partner and in 1999 it was largely occupied up from the Landesbank Hessen-Thüringen (Helaba).
 The development of the skyscraper was carried out by OFB Projektentwicklung, a sister company of Helaba.

 MAIN TOWER rests on more than 100 foundation stones as far as 50 meters (164 feet) deep in the ground.
 In the summer, they remove the soil for cooling, while in the winter they are taken away for structural recovery.